Nu metal: 2010s: Underground revival

-2020–present: Mainstream revival and influence on other genres
+Late 2010s–present: Mainstream revival and influence on other genres

 While some media outlets believed these 2010s artists marked the start of a nu metal revival, Metal Hammer writer Dannii Leivers cited the aforementioned groups as simply hinting towards a revival, instead claiming a revival began in 2021, "a crop of young revivalists... looking to put a brand-new spin on the music of their formative years", namely Tetrarch.
 Other notable acts in this wave include Tallah, Orthodox, Vended, and Wargasm.

+Skillet frontman John Cooper founded Fight the Fury to return to a specifically heavy sound.

+In 2018, John L. Cooper, the frontman of Christian rock band Skillet, formed Fight the Fury as a side project inspired by the sound of acts like Metallica, Disturbed, and Slipknot.
+Echoing elements of nu metal from Collide in 2003, the Still Breathing EP explores various social themes, such as child abuse, spiritual issues, and mental health.

 Poppy incorporated nu metal into electropop on her albums I Disagree and Am I a Girl?.

 Electronic and art pop singer-songwriters incorporated nu metal into their sound in the late 2010s and early 2020s.
 Poppy has incorporated nu metal on her albums Am I a Girl? and I Disagree, Grimes on album Miss Anthropocene and Rina Sawayama on Sawayama.
 The songs "We Appreciate Power" and "Play Destroy" were pioneering examples.
 Poppy has described this fusion as "nu-Poppy" or "Poppymetal".
 I Disagree received critical acclaim for this fusion, with single "Bloodmoney" nominated for the 2021 Grammy Award for Best Metal Performance, making her the first female solo artist to be nominated for the award in its history.
 Dorian Electra incorporated nu metal influences on their album My Agenda, as did Ashnikko on Demidevil, particularly on single "Cry".
 The Guardian noted that these mostly female artists have revived nu metal, a mostly male genre, and successfully adapted it to showcase a female perspective.
 Rina Sawayama said "metal itself lends itself to toxic masculine tropes, but it's also almost taking the piss out of a very masculine expression of emotion".
 Smaller bands have also rose to the scene in the early 2020s with the genre, including London-based Wargasm, who have been "validated by the nu-metal daddies," after Korn vocalist Jonathan Davis described them as "his new favourite band."

 Linkin Park generated a large amount of media publicity by its revival in 2024.